Frequently Asked Questions

 What is your affiliation with Cambridge Community Gymnastics?

 We are not affiliated with CCG.
 Many of our team members competed on CCG's "Rec Team" between 2011 and 2020, so they will be bringing their personal history and competitive experience with them to this team, but Jurassic Gymnastics is a brand new organization.
-We had hoped to exist alongside CCG to serve the adult gymnastics community in the Boston area, and were incredibly sad to hear of CCG's closing at the end of 2020 due to the pandemic.
+We had hoped to exist alongside CCG to serve the adult gymnastics community in the Boston area, and were incredibly sad to hear of CCG's closing at the end of 2020.